nmunro/malaga/README.md

 Environment="MALAGA_PORT=5000"
 ```

-You will need to provide values for the environmental variables.
+You will need to provide values for the environmental variables, these are the same as defined earlier in the documentation.

 ## Author